-Based on the structured analysis of your case, here are the key takeaways from the blog post:
+Based on the structured analysis of Public Staff Transfers & Transparency, here are the key takeaways from the blog post:

-- Public Duty vs. Private Life: A transfer is an administrative act performed by a public authority using public funds.
+• Public Duty vs. Private Life: A public authority performs a transfer as an administrative act using public funds.
 Therefore, the date of joining and the location of a post are matters of public record, not private or intimate details like a home address or medical history.

-- Transfers as a Check on Corruption: Transparency in posting history is the only way for citizens to verify if the State Transfer Policy is being followed.
+• The only way for citizens to verify if the State Transfer Policy is being followed is through transparency in posting history.
 Keeping this data secret facilitates “backdoor income” and allows corrupt officials to overstay their tenure in lucrative positions.

 In the democratic landscape of India, the Right to Information (RTI) Act, 2005 stands as a beacon of transparency.
 However, a growing legal paradox has emerged: while the government routinely publishes “mass transfer lists” of IAS and PCS officers in the media, individual citizens are frequently denied the same information under the guise of “personal privacy.